familyfriendlymikey/blender-vse/README.md

 ## Generating Proxy
 - Disable cache.
 - Generate the proxy.
 - Select all your strips and press "Set Selected Strip Proxy".
+This will do so for all selected strips.
 - Enable the proxy in the viewport (press `n` if the panel isn't there).
 - Safe areas.